steve-canham/dl_who/README.md

 4) Each file has the name stem provided by the script - the same as the one in the full_file_stem parameter in the config file.
 The config fiile should be updated to ensure the correct entries for csv_full_path, full_file_stem and full_file_num.<br/>
 5) The file(s) can then be processd by running against -t 502.<br/>
 <br/>
 The download script is included in the code in the utilities folder, for convenience.
-The easiest way to apply it is to open a PowerShell ISE and load it, modifying it if necessary, and run it from there.
-As PowerShell it is Windows specific but should be readily adapted to an equivalent bash script if required.
+Powershell runs on both Windows and Linux.
 <br/>
 N.B.
 STILL IN RELATIVELY EARLY STAGES OF DEVELOPMENT